colbyjax/budgetchimp/services/importer/README.md

 ```

 #### Adding more SDK clients
 To add more service clients, you need to add the specific services modules in `pom.xml` and create the clients in `DependencyFactory` following the same
 pattern as s3Client.

 ## Deployment

+* From IntelliJ AWS Explorer - Can right-click the lambda function and choose to update Function code or configuation

 The generated project contains a default [SAM template](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-resource-function.html) file `template.yaml` where you can
 configure different properties of your lambda function such as memory size and timeout.
 You might also need to add specific policies to the lambda function